4 Steps to Accomplish HALT

 Step 3 — Apply Stresses and Monitor Performance

 Create a means to apply the stresses which permit increasing the stresses levels in increments and the ability to return to nominal, when necessary.
 Determine how you will monitor the product’s performance as you need to know when the applied stress causes an anomaly or failure.

 Create a plan that starts with the least likely to cause a failure stress first and expose to levels that are not likely to causes failures.
 Maybe only to the expected range of normal operating stress levels.
 Do this for each of the selected stresses.

 With each application of stress monitor the product’s performance.
 With each anomaly or failure start the failure analysis process by gathering data about the symptoms and applied stress.

-The intent is find as many operational and destruct limits as possible, or as many failures as possible.
-Thus, after noting the circumstances and conditions for any failures, attempt to by pass the issue causing the failure and find additional failures.
-For example, turning off or ignoring specific performance results or test protocols, you may be able to find additional failures at the same or higher stress levels.
+The intent is to find as many operational and destruct limits as possible, or as many failures as possible.
+Thus, after noting the circumstances and conditions for any failures, attempt to bypass the issue causing the failure and find additional failures.
+For example, by turning off or ignoring specific performance results or test protocols, you may be able to find additional failures at the same or higher stress levels.